Embedding calculus and grope cobordism of knots: Introduction

-Analogous results hold for universal rational Vassiliev knot invariants of Kontsevich \cite{Kont-Vassiliev} and Bott--Taubes \cite{Bott-Taubes,Altschuler-Freidel}, as well as for similar invariants of families of diffeomorphisms of $\S^4$, shown by Watanabe \cite{Watanabe} to detect the underlying graph of a family constructed using similar claspers.
+Analogous results hold for universal rational Vassiliev knot invariants of Kontsevich~\cite{Kont-Vassiliev} and Bott--Taubes~\cite{Bott-Taubes,Altschuler-Freidel}, as well as for similar invariants of families of diffeomorphisms of $\S^4$, shown by Watanabe~\cite{Watanabe} to detect the underlying graph of a family constructed using similar claspers.
 However, a crucial difference is that while all these invariants use integrals over configuration spaces -- and so can provide results only in characteristic zero -- embedding calculus is a purely topological technique for studying homotopy types of embedding spaces themselves.

 Indeed, Theorem~\ref{the-main} can be used both to confirm Conjecture~\ref{conj:universal} rationally and show that Kontsevich and Bott--Taubes integrals factor through the tower (see Remark~\ref{rem:integrals-factor}), and also more generally: \begin{cor} Let $A$ be a torsion-free abelian group.
-If the homotopy spectral sequence $E^*_{-n,t}(I^3)\otimes A$ for the Taylor tower of $\Knots(I^3)$ collapses at the $E^2$-page along the diagonal, then $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $A$, meaning that
+If the spectral sequence $E^*_{-n,t}(I^3)\otimes A$ for the homotopy groups of the Taylor tower of $\Knots(I^3)$ collapses at the $E^2$-page along the diagonal, then $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $A$, meaning that

-\end{cor} Here $E^*_{-n,t}(I^3)$ is the usual spectral sequence for the homotopy groups of the tower of fibrations $p_{n+1}\colon\pT_{n+1}(I^3)\to\pT_n(I^3)$ and can be related to graph complexes: its $E^2$-page along the diagonal was identified by Conant \cite{Conant} as the group of \emph{Jacobi trees} $\A^T_n$ (see Definition~\ref{def:jac-trees} and Theorem~\ref{thm:conant-d1}).